grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Hemi looked at him through the small frames of his glasses, but didn't say anything.

 "Alright, I need to go back to the _Prospect_ and sit down with my numbers.
+And I want to look at the charts with you so you can show me where this depot is.
 Can I borrow this manual?
 And do you have one for the diesel too?"

 "Ya here."
 Said Shakes, handing Hemi an even fatter manual that was stained far more heavily, and had a couple of thick black lines along the ends of the pages of the sections most heavily used.

+They climbed out of the _Gnat_ hopped back across to the _Prospect_, up and into the sail and down the navigation station.

+"OK, where's this depot Shakes?"

+Shakes pulled down the magnifier and scanned across the chart.
+"Wait, where are we now?"
+Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.
+"Let's see.."
+Shakes tapped his wavering finger against the glass covering the chart, and rotated the magnified around in slow circles.
+"Ah, here!"
+Shakes said pointing to a small island marked on the map and labeled only "deserted."

+"That's your major trade center?"
+Asked Hemi.
+"A deserted island?"

+"Well, 'major' might be a bit descriptive."
+Said Shakes.
+"But look."
+He took the grease pencil and drew a lightweight but long line across the ocean.
+"The Territorial Authority boundary is about here.
+With total assholes on this side, and sort-of assholes on the other.
+So you can see how it makes sense to put a depot there to help facilitate trade in, out, and through assolevania here.

+"That's true."
+Said Hemi, taking a pair of calipers and measuring the distance from their current position to the deserted island.
+"I hope you're right about there being a depot there.
+There's no way we'll make it any further than that."

+"It'll be there!"

-"Come on back across, there's probably some food ready by now."
+"By the smell of it, there's probably some food ready by now."
 Said Hemi.

 "Shit yeah.
 I'm starved!"

-### A meal aboard the Prospect; a plan to charge the batteries
+### A meal aboard the Prospect

 Hemi and Shakes came into the galley of the _Prospect_ with Captain Percy and Bastian already there, crammed into the tight seating around the table.
 Gregory was working a giant cast iron pan at the stove, that was so heavy with frying rice that he struggled to shake it with one hand, a gesture he felt was necessary to keep the rice moving and frying evenly.